ABBEYDALE GOLF CLUB LIMITED

 D Muhley, proposed by G Davies seconded M Millbourn and elected Vice Chairman of Green.

 Peter Bruce, proposed by Rosie Fry seconded Jane Morris and elected Vice Chairman of House.

 The Chairman thanked all retirees for their time and commitment and welcomed new members to the Board and committees.

 The Annual Reports of the Green Committee, House Committee and Ladies Section had been available prior to the meeting.
 The Competitions Committee Report will be given at the Prize Presentation Evening on Thursday 29 November 2018.

 The Chairman proposed acceptance of the Reports –

-The Chairman proposed that the election of the Captains’ and Vice Captains for 2018 will take place at the Prize Presentation evening on Thursday 23rd November 2017.
+The Chairman advised that the election of the Captains’ and Vice Captains for 2019 will take place at the Prize Presentation evening on Thursday 29 November 2018.